Berlin Blockade: Preparing for winter

+Peak and Easter Offensive (April 1949)

+The U.S. Air Force reported delivering 2,325,609.6 tons of supplies to Berlin.
+76 percent of this total were supplied by the U.S. Air Force, 17 percent by the Royal Air Force, and 7 percent by British civilian planes.

+In January 1949, Major General Laurence S. Kuter, commander of the Military Air Transport Service, praised the pilots actions in a speech at the Institute of Aeronautical Sciences saying "For the first time in peacetime history, strategic air transport has become a conspicuous expression of American air power, peace power, and an effective weapon of diplomacy."

 By April 1949, airlift operations were running smoothly and Tunner wanted to shake up his command to discourage complacency.
 He believed in the spirit of competition between units and, coupled with the idea of a big event, felt that this would encourage them to greater efforts.
 He decided that, on Easter Sunday, the airlift would break all records.
 To do this, maximum efficiency was needed and so, to simplify cargo-handling, only coal would be airlifted.
 Coal stockpiles were built up for the effort and maintenance schedules were altered so that the maximum number of aircraft were available.

 From noon on 15 April to noon on 16 April 1949, crews worked around the clock.
 When it was over, 12,941 tons of coal had been delivered in 1,383 flights, without a single accident.
 A welcome side effect of the effort was that operations in general were boosted, and tonnage increased from 6,729 tons to 8,893 tons per day thereafter.
 In total, the airlift delivered 234,476 tons in April.

 On 21 April, the tonnage of supplies flown into the city exceeded that previously brought by rail.

-End of the blockade
+The Soviet resolve was beginning to decline by early 1949.
+On 25 April, it was announced by TASS news agency that the Soviet Union was open to ending the blockade.

+Civilian experience and humanitarian efforts

+When the blockade began, some German people in the Soviet zones could get food in packages through the post, if they had connections to people in West Germany.
+During the blockade, Western sectors from East Berlin or the countryside were never sealed off, and as a result, nearly half a million tons of goods came into the Western sectors from Soviet zone sources.
+There was, thus, a black market operation, and a number of West Berliners went to the countryside to forage, bartering or using the Westmark to secure goods.
+By November 1948, so-called Free Shops began in East Berlin and Brandenburg allowing West Berliners to purchase provisions using the Eastmark.
+Some West Berlin companies cooperated with individual Soviet zone companies and the Deutsche Wirtscheftskommission (DWK) to produce goods for Soviet and East German people at a cost of raw materials and money.